omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 In addition to basic data types (`Boolean, Integer, Double, String, etc`), it is possible to use compound data types as well, i.e. those composed of the List and Map interfaces of the Java Collections API.
-The default values can be given in the template.properties file in the JSON notation, and the result can be used in the templates (iteration via `<#list>`, etc).
+The default values can be given in the `template.properties` file in the JSON notation, and the result can be used in the templates (iteration via `<#list>`, etc).

 ==== Extending your Template with Custom Classes and Widgets

-Jar files placed into the plugins/ subdirectory of an OMNeT++ project will be loaded automatically, and will be available for all templates.
+Jar files placed into the `plugins/` subdirectory of an OMNeT++ project will be loaded automatically, and will be available to all templates.
 Jar files in that directory may be plain Java jars and Eclipse plug-in jars.
 (The latter makes it also possible to contribute new functionality into the IDE via various extension points, but this is outside the scope of this discussion